Please note that this blog was originally published on the 2nd October 2016. It was updated on the 9th December 2024.

 Sign Up for a PAT Testing Competency Course

-In addition to this, PASS Ltd offers a range of simple-to-use, convenient, and economical PAT Testers including models by Kewtech, Martindale, Seaward, and UNI-T. Once you've received your Certificate of Competency, please speak to our Sales team and we'll help you to find the PAT tester that's right for you.
+In addition to this, PASS Ltd offers a range of simple-to-use, convenient, and economical PAT Testers including models by Kewtech, Martindale, Seaward, and UNI-T. Once you've received your Certificate of Competency, please speak to our Sales team and we'll help you find the PAT tester that's right for you.
 You can contact our Sales team on 01642 931 329 or via our online form.

 Browse Our PAT Testers